 British nationals don’t need a visa to visit Bolivia.
 The length of stay permitted on entering Bolivia is initially 30 days.
 This can be extended for a further 60 days, at no extra charge, as long as you apply before the end of the 30 day period at one of the Department of Immigration offices throughout the country.
 The Department of Immigration has imposed an annual limit for tourists of 90 days in Bolivia without a visa.
 If you want to stay for a longer period seek advice from the Bolivian Embassy in London or the Department of Immigration office in La Paz at Avenida Camacho No. 1468.

-Your passport must contain an entry stamp, otherwise you’ll have to pay a fine to leave.
-If you enter Bolivia overland make sure your passport is stamped on both sides of the border, with an exit stamp from the country you are leaving and an entry stamp on the Bolivian side - you may need to ask for directions to the immigration office.
+Make sure you get an entry stamp when you arrive in Bolivia, otherwise you’ll have to pay a fine to leave.
+If you enter Bolivia overland, make sure your passport is stamped on both sides of the border, with an exit stamp from the country you are leaving and an entry stamp on the Bolivian side - you may need to ask for directions to the immigration office.
 The British Embassy can’t intervene in immigration issues.
-Make sure you get an entry stamp when you arrive in Bolivia.

 Residence permits and other types of visas